Gallstones occur when bile forms solid particles (stones) in the gallbladder.

 When the gallbladder or gallbladder ducts become inflamed or infected as the result of stones, the pancreas frequently becomes inflamed too.

-- This inflammation can cause destruction of the pancreas, resulting in severe
+- This inflammation can cause destruction of the pancreas, resulting in severe abdominal pain.

 - Untreated gallstone disease can become life-threatening, particularly if the gallbladder becomes infected or if the pancreas becomes severely inflamed.